NgoJunHaoJason/book-summaries/the_software_craftsman.md

 Practices are the validation of our values.

 When trying to convince managers or team members to adopt certain practices, focusing on the practices themselves would not work.
-Instead, discuss the benefit (business value) they bring and how they compare to the team's current practices.
+Instead, discuss the benefits they bring and how they compare to the team's current practices.

 ### Automated Testing